Olster1/minecraft_clone/README.md

 - [x] Health, Stamina & Item Hotbar
 - [x] Coal & Ore generation & better world generation
 - [x] Load 3d models & skeletal animations from gltf file
-- [ ] Load 3d models & animations in minecraft format form BlockBench
+- [ ] Load 3d models & animations in minecraft format form BlockBench (models don't use skeltal animation but multiple meshes per model and each mesh is animated separately).
+Combine all the meshes into one mesh, but give each mesh a index ID for the mesh they came from.
+Then we still make a 'skinning matrix' and the mesh is used to look up where it came from.
+Same as Bone Ids into the skinning matrix.
 - [ ] Cows, Sheep & Zombie Mobs
 - [ ] Snow and cliffs (learn more about simplex noise & SIMD library implementation of it)
 - [ ] Attacking mobs